baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 Thirty-one lynchings took place in Maryland between 1882 and 1911.
 In the years after the dedication of the monument, there was a [1907 lynching of William Burns in Cumberland](https://en.wikipedia.org/wiki/Lynching_of_William_Burns) and [1911 lynching of King Johnson](https://en.wikipedia.org/wiki/Lynching_of_King_Johnson) in Brooklyn, Maryland.

-**Note: more research and writing is necessary** to document the relationship between Confederate memory and lynching in Maryland.
+**Note:** Additional research and writing is necessary to document the relationship between Confederate memory and lynching in Maryland.
+{: .notice--warning}

 ## January 9, 1906: Severn Teackle Wallis statue dedicated at Mount Vernon Place